The Ninth Workshop on

 |Steve Crago, USC/ISI||Erik DeBenedictis, Sandia|

-This is notice of and a call for participation for the eighth workshop on space computing.
-The main sessions are May 27-28, 2015, with working group sessions on May 26 and 29, in Albuquerque.
-The afternoon session of May 28 will be "closed."
+This is notice of and a call for participation for the ninth workshop on space computing.
+The main sessions are June 1-2, 2016, with additional working group sessions on May 31 and June 3, in Albuquerque.
+The afternoon session of June 2 will be closed (limited to invited partipants).

 Like previous years, the topic will be R&D for next generation spacecraft computing systems, including hardware, security/trust, software, and applications.